mple06/portfolio/README.md

 <h1 align="center">Portfolio</h1>

-<p align="center">This is first site I ever created and although it looks a little basic, I'm proud it.
+<p align="center">This is first site I ever created and although it looks a little basic, I'm proud of it.
 Please feel free look around.</p>

 ## Links